Here come existing home sales ...

-The National Association of Realtors will release its monthly data on existing home sales at 10 a.m.
+The National Association of Realtors will release data on existing home sales during May at 10 a.m.
 ET.

-Economists forecast that sales rose 0.4% in September at a seasonally adjusted annual rate of 5.35 million, according to Bloomberg.
+Economists forecast that sales of existing condos, co-ops and single-family homes rose 1.8% at a seasonally adjusted annual rate of 5.55 million.

-Existing-home sales fell 0.9% between July and August, driven mostly by a drop in starter homes (those priced under $100,000).
-All the other price ranges saw increases.
+“Pending home sales have been exceptionally strong over the past few months, which imply an increase in closed contracts,” wrote Bank of America Merrill Lynch analysts in a note.

-The housing market continues to face an inventory crunch, which is lifting prices.
+“Moreover, existing home sales have recently looked weaker than new homes and mortgage purchase applications, which imply there is scope for catch-up with stronger existing home sales.”

 Business Insider Emails & Alerts